cboin1996/showMeTheMoney/README.md

 ### Dependencies

-1. Scotiabank is the only banking platform (as of right now) that the program parses
+1. Program is capable of importing SCOTIABANK, CIBC, BMO and RBC.
 2. pandas, matplotlib, numpy

 ### Setup